v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/set-up-atp-safe-attachments-policies.md

 4. Choose **New** (the New button resembles a plus sign ( **+**)) to start creating your policy.

-5. Specify the name, description, and settings for the policy.

-    **Example:** To set up a policy called "no delays" that delivers everyone's messages immediately and then reattaches attachments after they're scanned, you might specify the following settings:
+5. Specify the name, description, and settings for the policy.<br/><br/>**Example:** To set up a policy called "no delays" that delivers everyone's messages immediately and then reattaches attachments after they're scanned, you might specify the following settings:

       - In the **Name** box, type no delays.